-- quorum of the Community Council is not present, the Business Committee will conduct the nominations at that time. - 1.2 Date of the General Election.
-The General Election will be on Saturday, May 2, 2020.
-There will be a polling place in Room 13 of the Tribal Center, which will be open from 12:00 noon to 8:00 PM.
-Mail-in ballots shall also be used and all mail-in ballots must be either mailed so as to be received at the official post-office box by Election Day, May 2, 2020, or delivered to the polling station by the time it closes.
-Any ballots not received by Election Day WILL NOT be counted, regardless when they were mailed. - 1.3 Date of the Chairperson Election.
-The Chairperson Election will be on Saturday, May 30, 2020.
-There will be a polling place in Room 13 of the Tribal Center, which will be open from 12:00 noon to 8:00 PM.
-Mail-in ballots shall also be used and all mail-in ballots must be either mailed so as to be received at the official post-office box by the Chairperson Election Day, May 30, 2020, or delivered to the polling station by the time it closes.
+- 1.1 Date of Nominations.
+Nominations for the Tribal Business Committee position will be accepted at the Lower Elwha Tribal Center at 7:00 PM on Monday, April 5, 2021, to serve as the usual Community Council Meeting.
+To provide protection against spread of infection, the Election Committee, with any necessary assistance of Tribal Police, may utilize a drive-thru or other socially distanced format, consistent with the status of the COVID infection at that time. - 1.2 Date of the General Election.
+The General Election will be on Saturday, May 1, 2021.
+There will be a polling place at the Tribal Center, which will be open from 12:00 noon to 8:00 PM.
+Mail-in ballots shall also be used and all mail-in ballots must be either mailed so as to be received at the official Election Committee Post Office Box (PO Box 1104, Port Angeles WA 98362) by Election Day, May 1, 2021, or delivered to the polling station by the time it closes.
+Any ballots not received by Election Day WILL NOT be counted, regardless when they were mailed or post-marked. - 1.3 Date of the Chairperson Election.
+The Chairperson Election will be on Saturday, May 29, 2021.
+There will be a polling place at the Tribal Center, which will be open from 12:00 noon to 8:00 PM.
+Mail-in ballots shall also be used and all mail-in ballots must be either mailed so as to be received at the official Election Committee Post Office Box (PO Box 1104, Port Angeles WA 98362) by the Chairperson Election Day, May 29, 2021, or delivered to the polling station by the time it closes.
 Any ballots not received by Election Day WILL NOT be counted, regardless when they were mailed.